-Adjudication: Disclosures by the Director of Students Services, the respondent's Supervisor or Department Chair, the Academic, or other decision-makers are limited to what is reasonably necessary to conduct the fair and compliant adjudication of cases or to deliver resources or support services to the parties.
+Adjudication: Disclosures by the Dean of Students Services, the respondent's Supervisor or Division Head, the Dean of Academic Affair's, or other decision-makers are limited to what is reasonably necessary to conduct the fair and compliant adjudication of cases or to deliver resources or support services to the parties.
 Any disclosures will be made consistent with NICC policy and state and federal law.